Pénjamo

-Likewise it was approved by the Congress of Union of the United Mexican States, Penjamo's Metropolitan Zone Penjamo - La Piedad which there is placed in the conditions Mexican's states of Guanajuato and Michoacan.
-The zone a population registers, according to the count 2005 of the INEGI [1] of 229,289 inhabitants.
-The Urban Delegation Santa Ana Pacueco, belonging to Penjamo's City, is joined to La Piedad, Michoacan and only they are divided by the river Lerma though they are joined by 7 bridges (Hatches, Big River, Quota, Michoacán, Guanajuato, Cabadas and Them Dwell).
+Pénjamo was approved by the Congress of Union of the United Mexican States, Pénjamo's Metropolitan Zone Pénjamo - La Piedad which there is placed in the conditions Mexican's states of Guanajuato and Michoacan.
+The zone a population registers, according to the 2005 count of the INEGI [1] of 229,289 inhabitants.
+The Urban Delegation Santa Ana Pacueco, belonging to Pénjamo's City, is joined to La Piedad, Michoacan and only they are divided by the river Lerma though they are joined by 7 bridges (Hatches, Big River, Quota, Michoacán, Guanajuato, Cabadas and Them Dwell).
 For which both cities share needs and common problems, and they search of is Metropolitan Zone.